j3rk0/blind-mailAI/README.md

 #### ASR fine tuning:

 1) create python 3.8 virtualenv with requirements
-2) get the dataset form: "inserisci url" you should have a data/DATASET_NLP folder with csv and mp3 folder
+2) untar DATASET_NLP.tar.gz in a folder named data
 3) run fine tuning notebook. this will get you a models/wav2vec2 folder with torch model

 #### LM generation: